Alexandra Bellow: Biography

+Bellow died in Chicago, Illinois on May 2, 2025, at the age of 89.

 Mathematical work

+Lifting theory

 Some of her early work involved properties and consequences of lifting.
 Lifting theory, which had started with the pioneering papers of John von Neumann and later Dorothy Maharam, came into its own in the 1960s and 1970s with the work of the Ionescu Tulceas and provided the definitive treatment for the representation theory of linear operators arising in probability, the process of disintegration of measures.
 Their Ergebnisse monograph from 1969 became a standard reference in this area.

 By applying a lifting to a stochastic process, the Ionescu Tulceas obtained a ‘separable’ process; this gives a rapid proof of Joseph Leo Doob's theorem concerning the existence of a separable modification of a stochastic process (also a ‘canonical’ way of obtaining the separable modification).
 Furthermore, by applying a lifting to a ‘weakly’ measurable function with values in a weakly compact set of a Banach space, one obtains a strongly measurable function; this gives a one line proof of Phillips's classical theorem (also a ‘canonical’ way of obtaining the strongly measurable version).

 We say that a set H of measurable functions satisfies the "separation property" if any two distinct functions in H belong to distinct equivalence classes.
 The range of a lifting is always a set of measurable functions with the "separation property".
 The following ‘metrization criterion’ gives some idea why the functions in the range of a lifting are so much better behaved.
 Let H be a set of measurable functions with the following properties: (I) H is compact (for the topology of pointwise convergence); (II) H is convex; (III) H satisfies the "separation property".
 Then H is metrizable.
 The proof of the existence of a lifting commuting with the left translations of an arbitrary locally compact group, by the Ionescu Tulceas, is highly non-trivial; it makes use of approximation by Lie groups, and martingale-type arguments tailored to the group structure.

+Martingales

-In the early 1960s she worked with C. Ionescu Tulcea on martingales taking values in a Banach space.
+In the early 1960s, she worked with C. Ionescu Tulcea on martingales taking values in a Banach space.
 In a certain sense, this work launched the study of vector-valued martingales, with the first proof of the ‘strong’ almost everywhere convergence for martingales taking values in a Banach space with (what later became known as) the Radon–Nikodym property; this, by the way, opened the doors to a new area of analysis, the "geometry of Banach spaces".
 These ideas were later extended by Bellow to the theory of ‘uniform amarts’, (in the context of Banach spaces, uniform amarts are the natural generalization of martingales, quasi-martingales and possess remarkable stability properties, such as optional sampling), now an important chapter in probability theory.